 Centre Communitaire Francophone - Windsor, Essex, Kent

-- Support for parents and tutors with questions regarding assimilation and
+- Support for parents and tutors with questions regarding assimilation and integration

 - Assistance for families looking for resources and special assistance in their own communities